dev-cycles/contextive/src/vscode/contextive/README.md

 * UI to edit/manage Contextive Definitions
 * Show definitions in auto-complete details
 * Internationalization support
-* Support for multiple contexts in the same or separate repos
+* Support for multiple contexts in separate repositories
 * Configurable list of language identifiers.
 The list is currently hard coded as above.
 * Better support for key word identification in different languages (e.g. different syntax delimiters)
 * Support for detecting plural or singular versions of terms